dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * may be adjusted slightly
 * your grade my vary based on individual contribution (combined metric of time+feedback+participation+github)
 * logs are like hour logs for  billing at a company - slightly annoying but keeps everybody on target - will be pretty easy
+* weekly checkins will start once you have teams
+* may use thursdays for that - not sure

 ---